-All the debt securities issued, and the loans and receivables granted to the programme countries, as well as the available-for-sale portfolio, are denominated in euros.
+All the debt securities issued, and the loans and receivables granted to the programme countries, as well as the treasury financial assets portfolio, are denominated in euros.
 The Company does not therefore face any currency risk.

 4.3.
 Liquidity risk